Tanot Solutions

 There are too many do-follow links from one website, which looks suspicious as well.

-7. Analyze the anchor texts for links
+7. Analyze the anchor texts for outbound links on the website

 Link farms don’t often bother with using relevant anchor texts or even relevant links.
 So, if you spot a website with too many links on generic anchor texts, such as “click here” or “learn more,” then that’s a bad sign.